Gombojavyn Zandanshatar: Prime Minister of Mongolia (2025–2026)

-On 18 June, a coalition government was formed between the Mongolian People's Party, the HUN Party and the Civil Will–Green Party.
+On 18 June, a coalition government led by Zandanshatar was formed between the Mongolian People's Party, the HUN Party and the Civil Will–Green Party.
 The Democratic Party, the main opposition in parliament, was expelled from the previous coalition government for "breaking the memorandum of understanding" amidst the 2025 protests.
 A total of 19 ministers were appointed, a slight decrease from Oyun-Erdene's second cabinet which had 22 ministers.

 Economy

-After assuming the office of the Prime Minister, Zandanshatar stated that the 2025 budget approved by Oyun-Erdene's government needed to be reduced by $640 million.
+After assuming the premiership, Zandanshatar stated that the 2025 budget approved by Oyun-Erdene's government needed to be reduced by $640 million.
 The 2025 government budget became one of the costliest budgets to be approved by the State Great Khural in Mongolia's modern history.
 President Khürelsükh vetoed the 2025 budget in November 2024 and urged parliament to approve a deficit-free budget.
 The government immediately became unpopular among the public in the first half of the year due to fiscal deficit and ultimately led to the downfall of Oyun-Erdene's tenure.
 Budget austerity became the primary concern of Zandanshatar's government.

 Zandanshatar claimed his government cut ₮2.3 trillion MNT from the budget in July, allegedly turning the looming deficit into a surplus.
-The foreign exchange reserves hit $5.7 billion USD and GDP growth rose from 2.4% to 5.6%.
-This growth is however contributed more by Mongolia's rising copper export, which accounted 37.6% of total exports in the first 8 months of 2025.
+The foreign exchange reserves hit US$5.7 billion, and GDP growth rose from 2.4% to 5.6%.
+Mongolia's rising copper export, which accounted 37.6% of total exports in the first 8 months of 2025, constituted the bulk of this growth.

-Party turmoil
+2025 political crisis

-Tensions between internal factions in the ruling Mongolian People's Party began to brew in early 2025 after the resignation of Oyun-Erdene.
-Oyun-Erdene's reformist faction, which included Chairman of the State Great Khural Dashzegviin Amarbayasgalan, advocated for the establishment of a sovereign wealth fund and a reduction in debt- and commodity-driven economy, which in turn provoked opposition from powerful business interests.
-The majority of the MPP sided against Oyun-Erdene, including President Khürelsükh.
-Zandanshatar, a conservative with deep ties to Mongolia's mining elite, was nominated by Khürelsükh to succeed Oyun-Erdene as the next prime minister.
-Oyun-Erdene still remained the chairman of the MPP.
+Tensions between factions in the ruling Mongolian People's Party began to brew in early 2025 after the resignation of Oyun-Erdene.
+Oyun-Erdene advocated for the establishment of a sovereign wealth fund and a reduction in debt- and commodity-driven economy, which in turn provoked opposition from powerful business interests.
+Following the 2025 Mongolian protests, majority of the MPP sided against Oyun-Erdene, including President Khürelsükh.
+Zandanshatar, then-Chief of Staff of the Office of the President, was nominated by Khürelsükh as the next prime minister.
+Oyun-Erdene remained the chairman of the MPP until the MPP's next General Assembly in September.

-On September 27-28, during the eighth session of the MPP, factional disputes, ideological differences, and generational divides arose between Zandanshatar and Speaker Amarbayasgalan.
-During the chairmanship election, neither Zandanshatar nor Amarbayasgalan met the required two-thirds majority, both securing 56.1% and 44% of the vote, respectively.
-Zandanshatar and his allies boycotted the second round in which Amarbayasgalan won 257 out of the 321 votes.
-The party chairman was to become the prime minister according to the MPP rule; thereby, a confirmation of Amarbayasgalan's election by the Supreme Court threatened Zandanshatar's tenure.
-To secure the office of prime minister, Zandanshatar proposed to establish a dual leadership, to which Amarbayasgalan declined and condemned him as "undemocratic".
+On 27–28 September, during the eighth General Assembly of the MPP, leadership disputes and generational divides arose between factions allied to PM Zandanshatar and his primary opponent, parliamentary speaker Dashzegviin Amarbayasgalan.
+In the chairmanship election, neither Zandanshatar nor Amarbayasgalan met the required two-thirds majority, both securing 56.1% and 44% of the vote, respectively.
+Zandanshatar and his allies boycotted the second round in which Amarbayasgalan won 257 of the 321 votes.
+The party chairman was to become the prime minister according to the MPP charter; thereby, a confirmation of Amarbayasgalan's election by the Supreme Court threatened Zandanshatar's tenure.
+To secure political legitimacy, Zandanshatar proposed to establish a dual party leadership, to which Amarbayasgalan declined and condemned him as "undemocratic".